 You are required to provide your North Carolina residential address, which is the place to which, when you are absent, you intend to return.
 If you are homeless or live in a non-traditional dwelling, you should list the location or cross-street under the “Residential Address” section where you typically stay or sleep and intend to return when you are absent.
 This place does not have to be an address where you receive mail.
 If you do not receive mail at your residential address, or if you want your ballot sent to another address, you should provide the mailing address where you want your ballot mailed.

-Organizations may email the 2023 N.C.
-Absentee Ballot Request Form in English (fillable PDF) to voters but may not prefill any part of the forms.
+Organizations may email the 2024 N.C.
+Absentee Ballot Request Form in English (download to come) to voters but may not prefill any part of the forms.
 Third-party groups should include the instructions with the form.

 One notary public or two witnesses must be in your presence when you mark your absentee ballot.
 They should only observe you marking your ballot, not how you vote.

 Individuals prohibited from witnessing an absentee ballot include:

 - A person who is younger than 18.

 - A candidate for election, unless the candidate is the voter’s near relative.

 - If the voter is a patient or resident at a hospital, clinic, nursing home, or adult care home, the following individuals are also prohibited from assisting: